Purdue vs. Tennessee College Basketball Predictions & Picks - November 21

 Purdue Performance Insights

-- The Boilermakers were the 11th-best squad in the nation in rebounds per game (36.2) and best in rebounds allowed (24.5) last season.
+- On the glass, the Boilermakers were 11th-best in the country in rebounds (36.2 per game) last season.
+They were best in rebounds allowed (24.5 per game).

-- Purdue was 29th in college basketball in assists (15.5 per game) last season.
+- Last season Purdue was ranked 29th in college basketball in assists with 15.5 per game.

+- With 6.8 made 3-pointers per game and shooting 32.2% from downtown last season, the Boilermakers were 237th and 283rd in the nation, respectively, in those categories.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.